interval1066/interp/README.md

 ---
 * The code now counts the number of members in the table static global member automatically, no need for this constant anymore.
+** This has since been moved to the "parser.h" include file.